-- The sural nerve descends between the two heads of the gastrocnemius muscle and is usually joined by the sural communicating branch of the common peroneal nerve - Back of the leg to the lateral side of foot and the lateral toes as well. - Numerous small branches arise from the sural nerve to supply the skin of the calf and the back of the leg. - The sural nerve accompanies the small saphenous vein behind the lateral malleolus and is distributed to the skin along the lateral border of the foot and the lateral side of the little toe. - A communicating branch:
+- The sural nerve descends between the two heads of the gastrocnemius muscle and is usually joined by the sural communicating branch of the common peroneal nerve - Numerous small branches arise from the sural nerve to supply the skin of the calf and the back of the leg. - The sural nerve accompanies the small saphenous vein behind the lateral malleolus and is distributed to the skin along the lateral border of the foot and the lateral side of the little toe. - Muscular branches supply both heads of the gastrocnemius and the plantaris, soleus, and popliteus - Articular branches supply the knee joint(3 genicular nerve, sup, middle & inf medial genicular nerve)